 10.2.1 Principles for the adoption of a new or revised Recommendation by a Study Group both at a meeting of the Study Group and by correspondence

 10.2.1.1 A draft Recommendation (new or revised) shall be considered to be adopted by the Study Group if not opposed by any delegation representing a Member State attending the meeting or responding to the correspondence.
 If a delegation of a Member State opposes the adoption, the Chairman of the Study Group should consult with the delegation concerned in order for the objection to be resolved.

-A Member State opposing the adoption shall specify the reasons for its 10.2.1.2 If there is an objection to the text that cannot be resolved, any or a combination of the following procedures and subject to c) below, shall be followed:
+A Member State opposing the adoption shall specify the reasons for its opposition; these reasons shall be mentioned in the report of the meeting.

+10.2.1.2 If there is an objection to the text that cannot be resolved, one of the following procedures, whichever is applicable, shall be followed:

 a) if this text is in response to Questions of Category C1 (see Resolution ITU-R 5) or to other matters relating to a WRC, the text shall be forwarded to the Radiocommunication Assembly;

-b) in other cases, the Study Group Chairman should , decide,
+b) in other cases, the Study Group Chairman should, taking into account the views expressed by the delegations of the Member States attending the meeting , decide,

-seek the agreement of the objecting administration to forward the text with the objection to the Radiocommunication Assembly and, if this agreement is not obtained, should refer the text back to the Working Party or Task Group, as appropriate, giving the reasons for such objection so that the matter may be considered and resolved in the meeting of such group;c) however, if the matter cannot be resolved in the Working Party or Task Group and, if consensus is reached in the Study Group meeting that there is sufficient evidence that the technical objection has already been adequately addressed, and taking account of the urgency of the matter and the timing of the next Assembly, the Study Group Chairman, after consulting the Director, may forward the text, with a detailed justification, to the Radiocommunication Assembly, indicating that the text has not been adopted within the Study Group; the administration concerned should be notified of this action.
+to forward the text with the objection to the Radiocommunication Assembly, in case there is sufficient evidence that the technical objection has already been adequately addressed , and there is no Study Group meeting scheduled before the Radiocommunications Assembly meeting,

+or,

+to refer the text back to the Working Party or Task Group, as appropriate, in case there is still a Study Group meeting scheduled before the Assembly,

+giving in both cases the reasons for the objection so that the matter may be considered and resolved in the relevant meeting;

 In all cases, the Radiocommunication Bureau shall send, as soon as possible, to the Radiocommunication Assembly, Task Group or Working Party, as appropriate, the reasons given by the Study Group Chairman, in consultation with the Director, for the decision and the detailed objection from the administration that objected to the draft new or revised Recommendation.